 Confirmation of Cover

-Confirmation of cover for 2016/2017 must be provided to the Law Society no later than close of business on Tuesday 6 December 2016.
+Such confirmation must include your policy number, and confirmation of cover cannot be provided until the policy is actually in place.
 It is the statutory responsibility of the solicitor firm to ensure that such confirmation of cover is provided to the Law Society in the required online form.

-Please note that your firm will not be reflected as having PII in place on the Society’s “Find a Firm” online search facility until the Society has received the required online confirmation of cover, and the Law Society’s system has been updated.
+It is noted that some firms who have confirmed PII cover to the Society during 2021 have a coverage period that extends past 30 November 2021 (variable renewal date).
+Such firms are still required to re-confirm cover for 2021/2022 with the Society by 6 December 2021.
+Please note that your firm will not be reflected as having PII in place on the Society’s “Find a Firm” online search facility until the Society has received the required online confirmation of cover and the Law Society’s system has been updated.

 If you have any queries, please email email@example.com.